Romanticized Overuse - The Koshien Pitcher Myth

 Structural Problems - Win-at-All-Costs and Coach Responsibility

 At the root of Koshien's pitcher abuse problem lies the win-at-all-costs mentality in high school baseball.
-For coaches, Koshien victories directly translate to fame and career advancement, creating incentives to prioritize immediate wins over players' futures.
-The tendency to rely on a single ace rather than developing multiple pitchers is also driven by the short tournament format.
+For coaches, Koshien victories directly translate to fame and career advancement, significantly impacting school visibility and recruitment.
+At private schools, Koshien appearances serve as advertising for the institution, placing intense pressure on coaches to deliver results.
+In this environment, relying on a single ace rather than developing multiple pitchers becomes the preferred tactic.
+The single-elimination tournament format exacerbates the problem.
+In a format where one loss means elimination, the decision to 'save a pitcher for the next game' becomes difficult, making it rational to go all-out in the current game.
 Furthermore, players themselves often volunteer to pitch, creating psychological dynamics that make it difficult for coaches to pull them.
+The pressure of 'how can you take the ace out when he says he wants to pitch?' impedes calm judgment.
 However, the responsibility to protect developing athletes' health lies with adults.
+Respecting a player's desire to pitch and allowing them to pitch in a medically dangerous condition are entirely different matters.
 Koshien's emotional appeal and player health are not mutually exclusive, and institutional design that achieves both is needed.
+The introduction of the tiebreaker system (applied from the 13th inning onward starting in the 2018 summer tournament), encouragement of multi-pitcher strategies, and schedule revisions to ensure rest days represent gradual progress, but cultivating a culture that truly prioritizes pitcher health will still take time.